xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 Let's review some parts of these resources.

-Think of the Environment as a parent of Virtual Environments (we'll call Virtual Environments VEs for short).
+Think of the Environment as a parent of Virtual Environments (we'll call Virtual Environments "VEs" for short).
 Environment variables defined in the Environment resource will be inherited by VEs, but can also be overridden in VEs.
 The Environment is largely a convenience, relieving you from defining the same values repeatedly in the VEs (e.g., DB connection strings).